Number of Credits

 - Illustrate ways for the laboratory director to meet each lab director responsibility

 - Given a specific laboratory scenario, decide if laboratory director responsibilities are being met

 This course will take 1 hour to complete and there are no prerequisites.
 A credit certificate will be issued upon completion of the course evaluation and post-test with a score of 80% or better.

 This CME activity has been designed to change learner competence and focuses on the American Board of Medical Specialties areas of patient care, practice-based learning and systems-based practice.

-- 1.00 Enduring Materials, Self-Study AAFP Prescribed Credit(s) – Laboratory Director Responsibilities
+- 1.00 Enduring Materials, Self-Study AAFP Elective Credit(s) – Laboratory Director Responsibilities

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 Free, current version of Internet Explorer, Chrome, Firefox, or Safari.
 (Some older browsers could produce error messages or not display the content correctly.)

 It is the policy of the AAFP and COLA Resources, Inc. that the faculty, authors, planners, and other persons who may influence content of this CME activity disclose all relevant financial relationships with commercial interests* in order to allow CME staff to identify and resolve any potential conflicts of interest.
 Faculty must also disclose any planned discussions of unlabeled/unapproved uses of drugs or devices during their presentation.
 For this educational activity all conflicts of interests have been resolved and detailed disclosures are listed below:

 Author and Course Reviewer: Cynthia Cardelino, MLT(ASCP), MT(HEW)